LeeWannacott/nvim-dogecomments/README.md

-Description: Help Doge to the moon by commenting out your code.
+Description: Help get :dog: to the :first_quarter_moon_with_face: by commenting out your code.
 Written in moon language.

 Install: `Plug 'leewannacott/nvim-dogecomments'`